REPORT OF DEATH (ROD)

 B.8.
 Burial or transit permit for shipment of human remains

 B.10.
-Mortuary Certificate* issued by the Philippine Consulate General, if required
+Mortuary Certificate* issued by the PCG, if required

 * Requirements for the Issuance of a MORTUARY CERTIFICATE